 Q.50.
 Can an Indian party issue performance guarantee in favour of overseas JV/WOS?

 A. Yes.
-Indian party is permitted to issue performance guarantee and only 50 per cent of the amount of the performance guarantees will be reckoned for the purpose of computing financial commitment to its JV/WOS overseas which should be within 400 per cent of the net worth of the Indian Party.
+Indian party is permitted to issue performance guarantee and only 50 per cent of the amount of the performance guarantees will be reckoned for the purpose of computing financial commitment to its JV/WOS overseas which should be within the limit prescribed by the Reserve Bank from time to time.
 Further, the time specified for the completion of the contract will be the validity period of the related performance guarantee.
-In cases where invocation of the performance guarantee breach the ceiling for the financial exposure of 400 per cent of the net worth of the Indian Party, the Indian Party is required to seek prior approval of the Reserve Bank before remitting funds from India, on account of such invocation.
+In cases where invocation of the performance guarantee breach the limit of the prescribed financial commitment, the Indian Party is required to seek prior approval of the Reserve Bank before remitting funds from India, on account of such invocation.

 Q.51.
 Can an Indian party issue corporate guarantee on behalf of its second generation subsidiary abroad?

-A. Indian party is permitted to issue of corporate guarantee on behalf of second generation or subsequent level step down operating subsidiaries and such requests are considered under the Approval Route, provided the Indian Party directly or indirectly holds 51 per cent or more stake in the overseas subsidiary for which such guarantee is intended to be issued.
+A. Indian party is permitted, under the Approval Route, to issue corporate guarantee on behalf of second generation or subsequent level step down operating subsidiaries, provided the Indian Party indirectly holds 51 per cent or more stake in the overseas second level step down operating subsidiary for which such guarantee is intended to be issued.